Variational inference for large Bayesian vector autoregressions: A empirical study of industry returns predictability

-The simulation results in Section \ref{sec:sim_study} suggest that by eliciting shrinkage priors on the regression matrix $\bTheta$ instead of its Cholesky factorization $\bA=\mathbf{L}\bTheta$, one can possibly obtain a more accurate identification of the cross-industry signals.
-We now investigate the implications for forecasting within the context of a relatively large set of industry portfolios.
-Industry aggregation for portfolio returns is based on the four-digit SIC codes of the existing firm at each time $t$.
-More specifically, each NYSE, AMEX, and NASDAQ stock is assigned to an industry portfolio at the end of June of year $t$ based on its four-digit SIC code at that time.
-The returns on a given portfolio are then computed from July of $t$ to June of $t+1$.
-We consider both a longer time series of $d=30$ industry portfolios from July 1926 to May 2020, and a larger cross section of $d=49$ industry portfolios from July 1969 to May 2020.
-The difference sample length is due to data availability.
-The sample periods cover major market and macroeconomic events, from the great depression to the onset of the recent Covid-19 crisis.
+We investigate both the statistical and economic value of our variational Bayes approach within the context of US industry returns predictability.
+To expand the scope of the testing framework, we consider two alternative industry aggregations: $d=30$ industry portfolios from July 1926 to May 2020, and a larger cross section of $d=49$ industry portfolios from July 1969 to May 2020.
+The size of the cross sections change due to a different industry classification.
+At the end of June of year $t$ each NYSE, AMEX, and NASDAQ stock is assigned to an industry portfolio based on its four-digit SIC code at that time.
+Thus, the returns on a given value-weighted portfolio are computed from July of $t$ to June of $t+1$.
+The sample periods cover major events, from the great depression to the Covid-19 outbreak.

-In addition to the lagged cross-industry portfolio returns, we included as additional predictors a variety of common risk factors and macroeconomic variables.
-As far as risk factors are concerned, we consider the return on the value-weighted market portfolio in excess of the risk-free rate ({\tt mkt}), and four alternative long-short investment strategies based on market capitalization ({\tt smb}), book-to-market ratios ({\tt hml}), operating profitability ({\tt rmw}) and investment ({\tt cma}), as proposed by \citet{fama2015five}.
-The set of additional macroeconomic predictors is from \citet{Goyal2008}; this includes the log of the aggregate price-dividend ratio ({\tt pd}), the term spread ({\tt term}) (difference between the long term yield on government bonds and the T-bill), the credit spread ({\tt credit}) (the BAA-AAA bond yields difference), the monthly change in inflation ({\tt infl}) measured as the log change in the CPI, the aggregate market book-to-market ratio ({\tt bm}), the net-equity issuing activity ({\tt ntis}) and the long-term corporate bond returns ({\tt corpr}).
+In addition to cross-industry portfolio returns, we consider a variety of predictors, such as the returns on the market portfolio ({\tt mkt}), and the returns on four alternative long-short investment strategies based on market capitalization ({\tt smb}), book-to-market ratios ({\tt hml}), operating profitability ({\tt rmw}) and firm investments ({\tt cma}) (see \citealp{fama2015five}).
+We also consider a set of additional macroeconomic predictors from \citet{Goyal2008}, such as the log price-dividend ratio ({\tt pd}), the difference between the long term yield on government bonds and the T-bill ({\tt term}), the BAA-AAA bond yields difference ({\tt credit}), the monthly log change in the CPI ({\tt infl}), the aggregate market book-to-market ratio ({\tt bm}), the net-equity issuing activity ({\tt ntis}) and the corporate bond returns ({\tt corpr}).